 What is lung cancer?

-The lungs are the most important part of the respiratory system.
+The lungs are an essential part of the respiratory system.
 The respiratory system consists of a pair of lungs that also have different parts.
-The right lung has 3 lobes and the left lung has two lobes.
-The lungs are protected by a thin layer called the pleura.
-Cells in the lungs do have a tendency to change and can grow or stop behaving normally.
-Some of these cells can grow into benign tumors that are non-cancerous or into malignant tumors.
-These cells can destroy the nearby tissue and can also spread to other parts of the body.
-This is known as lung cancer.
+The right lung has three lobes, and the left lung has two.
+A thin layer called the pleura to protect the lungs.
+Cells in the lungs do tend to change and can grow or stop behaving normally.
+Some of these cells can grow into benign, non-cancerous tumors or malignant tumors.
+These cells can destroy the nearby tissue and can also spread to other parts of the body, causing lung cancer.

-It can be seen as primary and secondary depending on the location that it starts from.
-Primary tumors in the lungs start locally and secondary ones starts in another part if the body and spreads to the lungs.
+Lung cancers can be primary and secondary, depending on the location that it starts.
+Primary tumors in the lungs start locally, and secondary ones start in another part of the body and spread to the lungs.
 It is also further divided into non-small cell lung cancer and small cell lung cancer, depending on the appearance of the cancer cells under the microscope.

 - Passive smoking

 - Weight loss

 - Recurrent chest infections like bronchitis

 - A build-up of fluid around the lungs

 - Blood in the mucus when coughed up from the lungs

 Imaging tests are essential when it comes to diagnosis as these imaging tests enable doctors to understand the location of cancer, to see how far it has spread, to see if treatment is working and understanding of the cancer is coming back.